AbieFund/abie/README.md

 You can:

 * Submit a proposal
-* Vote (for members only)
+* Vote (members only)
 * Count the votes
 * Claim a proposal

 ## Deployment

-Don't do that if you don't know wat you're doing.
+Don't do that if you don't know what you're doing.
 The team can't be held  liable or responsible for any damage which results from wild use of [Abie.sol](https://github.com/AbieFund/abie/blob/master/contracts/Abie.sol).

 To deploy your own DAO, you can use [Remix](https://remix.ethereum.org).